-The concept of Goodcare international university teaching hospital is premised on this background to counteract the ravaging health situation particularly in sub-Saharan Africa.
+The concept of Goodcare international teaching hospital was premised on this background to counteract the ravaging health situation particularly in sub-Saharan Africa.
 With serious physician shortfalls and inadequate facilities for medical doctors to train and practice in Africa and Uganda in particular, this concept comes with a remedial solution to the already existing health care problems.
 In Uganda alone, staffing levels are low by all standards: An estimated number of 2,919 physicians working in the country translates into 1: 8,373 people if spread throughout the country.
 Furthermore, the government expenditure on treatment abroad annually is startlingly costly; every year Uganda government spends at least \$2.2m (about shs5.8b) on treatment of mostly public servants abroad.
 The entire country including private patients the estimated amount spent is \$76m (about shs204b).

-Good care in partnership with our funders in Poland is set to implement the establishment of a state-of-the-art international teaching hospital.
+Goodcare in partnership with funders in Poland intends to establish a state-of-the-art international teaching hospital.
 The hospital will offer teaching capabilities and much more sophisticated and broader range of medical services to top government officials, foreign expatriates and tourists as well as higher and low-income local population.
 The hospital will as well develop innovations in research and will improve the quality and availability of health care in Uganda and Africa.
 It also will give special attention to the needs of the medically underserved Regions in Africa.